 You will need a signed copy of your tax return or a transcript from the IRS to prove your case.

-If your appeal were approved, the SSA would adjust (or eliminate) your Medicare high income premium.
+If your appeal was approved, the SSA would adjust (or eliminate) your Medicare high income premium.

 However, if SSA denied your appeal, there is a formal appeal process called the Decision by Office of Medicare Hearings and Appeals (OMHA).